 January 5, 1905 at the New Theatre, London.
 Lionel used Mr. L. Race Dunrobin as

-his stage name, and played the part of Armand St. Just (see above) a Republican
+his stage name, and played the part of Armand St. Just (see opposite) a Republican

 in his views, but horrified at the carnage committed in Paris in the name of

 provincal theatres with the play, including the Grand Theatre, Southampton from

 1907-1909.
 Other plays he appeared in were: Sweet Nell of Old Drury 1902–1903,